• Skip to main content

 • Your federal tax returns were correct.

-Are You Facing Allegations of Criminal Tax Evasion or Civil Tax Fraud?
+Are You Facing Allegations of Tax Evasion or Civil Tax Fraud?

-If you are facing allegations of criminal tax evasion or civil tax fraud, it is important that you speak with a tax attorney immediately.
-To schedule a complimentary consultation at our offices in San Diego, Orange County, or Beverly Hills, please call 619-595-1655 or contact us online now.
+If you are facing allegations of tax evasion or civil tax fraud, it is important that you speak with a tax attorney immediately.
+To schedule a complimentary consultation at our offices in San Diego, Orange County, or El Cajon please call 619-595-1655 or contact us online now.

 Filed Under: Tax Law Tagged With: California Tax Attorneys, California Tax Lawyers, international tax attorney san diego, International Tax Attorneys San Diego, International Tax Lawyer San Diego, International Tax Lawyers San Diego, irs tax matters san diego, san diego international tax lawyers, san diego irs tax matters, san diego tax help, san diego tax lawyer, san diego tax problem, SD Tax Law, SD Tax Lawyer, SD Tax Lawyers, tax attorney san diego, tax defense san diego, tax help san diego, Tax Law San Diego, Tax Lawyer San Diego, tax lawyer sd, Tax Lawyers San Diego, tax problem san diego, tax problems san diego, tax problems solved San Diego, tax relief san diego